MicrosoftDocs/learn/learn-pr/powershell/script-with-powershell/includes/2-introduction-scripting.md

 ## Run a script

 You need to be aware that some scripts aren't safe.
 If you find a script on the internet, you probably shouldn't run it on your computer unless you understand exactly what it does.
 Even with scripts you consider safe, there might be a risk.
 For example, imagine a script that cleans things up in a test environment.
 That script might be harmful in a production environment.
-You need to understand what a script does, whether it's authored by you, your colleague, or someone on the internet.
+You need to understand what a script does, if it was written by you or by a colleague, or if you got it from the internet.

 PowerShell attempts to protect you from doing things unintentionally.
 Here are the two main ways it does that: